sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Unreactable**]

-Effect: Can be activated as a reaction to dealing damage with a punching attack.
-The force of the target's body that would resist your punch is instead redirected back towards the target.
+Effect: Can be activated as a reaction to dealing damage with a punching or kicking attack.
+The force of the target's body that would resist your attack is instead redirected back towards the target.
 Double the damage dealt by the triggering attack.
+If the triggering attack was a kicking attack, the distance the target is knocked backwards is doubled.

 ### [Path] Strength Gu
 *A series of Gu worms that exists for most paths, save for Human and Heaven.
 Used to augment attacks from other paths with your own strength.*

 *Rank 3 Catalyst*

-Cost:
+Cost: 10 portions

 Range: Self

-Health:
+Health: 4

 Food: <!-- TODO ->